 The GEMG committee wished to recognise long standing members and those who have had a long standing participation in enhancing environmental management within the Goldfields.
 In 2014 the first contribution awards were presented to recipients from across the environmental management community at the GEMG workshop dinner.
-We have continued this traddition at the 2016 and 2018 workshops.
+We have continued this tradition at the 2016, 2018 and 2021 workshops.
 If you would like to nominate someone for a contribution award please email our secretary.

 2018 CONTRIBUTION AWARD WINNERS:

 Scott Thompson has been involved with the GEMG since the early 2000’s, and has presented at almost every GEMG Conference since then.
 Scott also co-authored the field guide book “Reptiles of the Western Australian Goldfields”, that the GEMG assisted publishing.

 Awarded to Graham for his contribution to the GEMG Conferences, being an active researcher in the last 20 years in ecology, physiology, and reptiles, and has presented at almost all GEMG conferences in that time.
 Graham has also co-authored a field guide book “Reptiles of the Western Australian Goldfields”, that the GEMG assisted publishing.

 As a member of Goldfields Threatened Flora Recovery Team and the Cliffs Community Reference Group, Brian has dedicated a lot of his own time to run/assist with a successful campaign to save the Helena and Aurora Ranges.
 Brian has also been a volunteer for the Wildflower Society and Department of Parks and Wildlife and assists the herbarium on a weekly basis.